Setting up your Ring Stick Up Cam in the Ring app is simple. Simply scroll down for a step-by-step guide.

 Step Four - Scan the QR code or MAC ID barcode on your Ring device

 The QR code or MAC ID can be found on the back of your Stick Up Cam.

 - Point the camera on your smartphone at the QR code or MAC ID barcode on your Stick Up Cam.

 - This code can also be found on the product packaging or on the Quick Start Guide that came with your device

-- Center the code in the phone camera’s view at the top of the screen.
+- Centre the code in the phone camera’s view at the top of the screen.

-- Once the code is recognized, a green square (for QR code) or a green line (MAC ID barcode) will appear, and the setup will proceed to the next step.
+- Once the code is recognised, a green square (for QR code) or a green line (MAC ID barcode) will appear, and the setup will proceed to the next step.

 Note: If you experience issues with scanning the QR code or MAC ID barcode, you can select “Set Up Without Scanning” and select “Stick Up Cam” to continue through the setup process.